 This course provides an introduction to electrical wiring techniques with emphasis on design and layout of single and polyphase systems.
 Topics include diagnosis and repair of equipment malfunctions, interpretation of the National Electrical Code (NEC), estimation of project costs and progress, and installation techniques.
 Electrical systems studied include lighting, heating, ventilation, interior and exterior power distribution, and emergency energy conservation.
 Activities are focused on commercial and industrial electrical systems.
 Prerequisite: ET102 Technical Electricity 2.

 This course covers the effective oral and written contexts of occupational communications.
 It includes practice in oral presentations, business letters, resumes, memos, instructional materials and reports, and visual aids.
 It is designed specifically for A.O.S. degree programs.
-Prerequisite: An appropriate placement test result; or successful completion of DS051 Essential Reading & Study Skills, or SL115 ESL4: Advanced Reading, and successful completion of either EN099 Introduction to College English or SL116 ESL4: Advanced Composition.
+Prerequisite: Appropriate high school GPA or placement test score or EN090 Basic Writing Skills or SL116 ESL4: Advanced Composition.

 This course introduces hardware and software applications of the personal computer.
 It covers applications involving interfacing, digital Input/Output, analog Input/Output, data acquisition, and computer control of external electrical devices.
 Hardware components are studied for an understanding of computer systems, and BASIC is used to write input/output instructions.
 Experiments include wiring, testing, and debugging of a digital/analog circuit board and trainer.
 Prerequisite: ET233 Industrial Electrontcs (Spring semester)